dylan-lang/dylan-programming-book/source/part1.rst

 :doc:`design`.
 The airport application will use the time and position library.

-Also in Chapters :doc:`usr-class` through :doc:`pos`, we show how to write object-oriented programs in Dylan.
+Also in Chapters :doc:`usr-class` through :doc:`modularity`, we show how to write object-oriented programs in Dylan.
 We explain class and method definition, class inheritance, method dispatch, and modularity.